 Moreover, applicants should anticipate that applications determined to be nonresponsive to the scope of the solicitation, or that do not include the application elements that NIJ has designated to be critical, will neither proceed to peer review nor receive further consideration.
-Under this solicitation, NIJ has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, resumes/curriculum vitae of key personnel, bibliography/references, project timeline, and a statement of support from the dissertation committee chair or, as appropriate, the doctoral student's faculty advisor, department chair, departmental director of graduate studies, or an individual with similar responsibilities.
+Under this solicitation, NIJ has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, verification of enrollment in a qualifying degree program, undergraduate and graduate transcripts (official or unofficial), and statement of support from the dissertation committee chair or, as appropriate, the doctoral student's faculty advisor, department chair, departmental director of graduate studies, or an individual with similar responsibilities.
 Please review the "Note on File Names and File Types" under How to Apply to be sure applications are submitted in permitted formats.